Cracker Barrel Coca Cola Cake

 • Freeze: If you want to freeze your leftovers, wrap them in plastic wrap and put them in a freezer bag.
 They will stay fresh for three to four months.

-• Thaw: Always thaw out your frozen leftovers in the fridge overnight before serving.
+• Thaw: I always thaw out frozen leftovers in the fridge overnight before serving.

 More chocolaty recipes you should try: